Simsbury-High-School/hfn/README.md

 This directory contains version 1.0-git of the source code for hfn.

-The latest version of hfn can be obtained with git, using
+The latest version of hfn may be obtained with git, using

     git clone https://www.github.com/fnlang/hfn.git